 Family, friends, and coworkers are negatively affected by suicide.
 Shock, anger, guilt, and depression arise in the wake of this violent event.
 Even the community as a whole is affected by the loss of a productive member of society, lost wages not spent at local businesses, and medical costs.
 The CDC estimates that suicides result in over 44 billion dollars in work loss and medical costs.

 Prevention is key: reducing risk factors and promoting resilience.
-This course will provide a review of evidence-based studies on this complex subject for psychologists, marriage & family therapists, professional counselors, and social workers.
+This course will provide a review of evidence-based studies so that healthcare professionals are informed on this complex subject.
 Information from the suicide prevention technical package from the Centers for Disease Control and Prevention will be provided.
 Included also are strategies for screening and assessment, prevention considerations, methods of treatment, and resources for choosing evidence-based suicide prevention programs.

 Professional Development Resources is approved to sponsor continuing education by the American Psychological Association (APA); the National Board of Certified Counselors (NBCC ACEP #5590); the Association of Social Work Boards (ASWB Provider #1046, ACE Program); the Florida Boards of Social Work, Mental Health Counseling and Marriage and Family Therapy (#BAP346), Psychology & School Psychology (#50-1635); the Ohio Counselor, Social Worker & MFT Board (#RCST100501); the South Carolina Board of Professional Counselors & MFTs (#193); and the Texas Board of Examiners of Marriage & Family Therapists (#114) and State Board of Social Worker Examiners (#5678).